BarnabasSzabolcs/pyquasargui/docs/quickstart.md

   3. `children` can be a list of `Component`'s and `str`'s and some other types that we'll discuss later.
   4. The `children` strings accept html code, so simple formats such as `<i>` and `<b>` can be comfortably written directly.
 For more complex cases, use components such as `Link`, `Heading`, etc.

-Let's move on to a more advanced code that also can be used as a starter.
+Let's move on to a more advanced code that also can be used as a boilerplate for your app.

 ## Starter code